Raleigh Schools with Nursing Programs

 Students who wish to pursue training in the nursing field have multiple schools to choose from in the Raleigh, North Carolina, area.
 This article discusses the coursework and clinical requirements for programs at three institutions.
 Also provided is a table of school statistics as well as some details on the programs offered at two other colleges.

-- Those interested in an associate's degree program can choose Wake Technical Community College, located roughly 10 miles from downtown Raleigh.
+- Those interested in an associate's degree program can choose Wake Technical Community College, located about five miles from downtown Raleigh.

 Find schools that offer these popular programs